Red Room Advertising’s Rules on Good Logo Design

 Logos have to work on everything from business cards and billboards to websites and storefront signs.
 A logo needs to be designed in a way that it can be used in different forms and orientations.

-A logo needs to be unique and make a lasting impression.
+A logo design needs to be unique and make a lasting impression.

 So if you’re starting a new business of revamping an existing one, remember…an awesome logo leads to an awesome branding campaign!